Dassault Rafale: Testing

 To meet the various roles expected of the new aircraft, the Air Force required two variants: the single-seat Rafale C (chasseur, meaning "fighter") and the Rafale B (biplace, "two-seater").
 Its first flight on 19 May 1991 occurred at the company's test facility in Istres.
-This signalled the start of a test programme which primarily aimed to test the M88-2 engines, man-machine interface and weapons, and expand the flight envelope.
+This signalled the start of a test programme which primarily aimed to test the M88-2 engines, human-machine interface and weapons, and expand the flight envelope.
 Due to budgetary constraints, the second single-seat prototype was never built.
 The aircraft differed significantly from the Rafale A demonstrator.
-Although superficially similar to the heavier test vehicle, the aircraft was smaller, with a length of 15.3 m and a wingspan of 10.9 m.
-It was less detectable by radar due to the canopy being gold-plated and the addition of radar-absorbent materials; Dassault had also removed the dedicated airbrake.
+Although superficially similar to the heavier test vehicle, the aircraft was smaller, with a length of 15.3 m and a wingspan of 10.9 m.It was less detectable by radar due to the canopy being gold-plated and the addition of radar-absorbent materials; Dassault had also removed the dedicated airbrake.
 The sole Rafale B two-seat preproduction aircraft, B01, made its first flight on 30 April 1993, and served as a platform for testing of weapons and fire-control systems, including the RBE2 radar and the SPECTRA electronic warfare suite.

 The first of two Rafale M (maritime, "naval") prototypes, M01, made its maiden flight on 12 December 1991, followed by the second on 8 November 1993.
 These aircraft differed from the air force variants in having reinforced structure to allow the aircraft to operate aboard ships, and provision for a tail hook and an in-built ladder, which increased the weight of the Rafale M by 500 kg over other production variants.
 Since France has no land-based catapult test facility, catapult trials were carried out in mid-1992 and early 1993 at the United States Navy facility at NAS Lakehurst, New Jersey.
 The aircraft then carried out shipboard trials aboard Foch in April 1993.
 The aircraft conducted landings and launches from the nuclear-powered aircraft carrier Charles de Gaulle in July 1999.
 Testing showed that the aircraft had the ability to land with significant loads of unexpended ordnance.